-Clear, effective personal communication is considered an essential component of a Country Day education.
+Clear, effective personal communication is considered an essential component of a Fairfield Country Day School education.
 Every FCDS student participates in the public speaking program.
 Younger boys recite poems.
 Middle and Upper School boys debate current issues in all school assemblies.
 Students in eighth and ninth grade write and deliver their own speeches to the school body.
 Every voice is heard.
 Every voice is strengthened.

 Family Style Lunch

 On a communal basis, what really makes a day interesting at FCDS is when we all come together.
-This is especially noteworthy at lunch where we dine family style.
+This is especially noteworthy at lunch where we dine family-style.
 The boys have assigned seats, with a mix of boys from each grade, and a teacher at every table.

-Family style lunch reinforces the concept of community while fostering respect for individuals.
+Family-style lunch reinforces the concept of community while fostering respect for individuals.
 We value this time within our busy days.